octo-technology/OpenTezos/docs/explorer/private-indexer.md

 <NotificationBar>
   <p>An error might occur during the npm install.
-  // TODO: What error exactly?
+  //TODO: What error exactly?
 (User may get different errors) If so, modify the `sass` field under `scripts` in the `package.json` file as follows:
   ```json
   "sass": "npx sass src/styles/scss/index.scss:src/styles/css/index.css"